nasa/progpy/docs/_sources/prog_algs_guide.rst.txt

 A few custom data structures are available for storing and manipulating prognostics data of various forms.
 These structures are listed below and desribed on their respective pages:
  * :py:class:`prog_models.sim_result.SimResult` : The result of a single simulation (without uncertainty).
 Can be used to store inputs, outputs, states, event_states, observables, etc. Is returned by the model.simulate_to* methods.
  * :py:class:`prog_algs.uncertain_data.UncertainData`: Used throughout the package to represent data with uncertainty.
 There are a variety of subclasses of UncertainData to represent data with uncertainty in different forms (e.g., :py:class:`prog_algs.uncertain_data.ScalarData`, :py:class:`prog_algs.uncertain_data.MultivariateNormalDist`, :py:class:`prog_algs.uncertain_data.UnweightedSamples`).
-Notibly, this is used to represent the output of a StateEstimator's `estimate` method, individual snapshots of a prediction, and the time of event estimate from a predictor's `predict` method.
+Notably, this is used to represent the output of a StateEstimator's `estimate` method, individual snapshots of a prediction, and the time of event estimate from a predictor's `predict` method.
  * :py:class:`prog_algs.predictors.Prediction`: Prediction of future values (with uncertainty) of some variable (e.g., :term:`input`, :term:`state`, :term:`output`, :term:`event state`, etc.).
 The `predict` method of predictors return this.
  * :py:class:`prog_algs.predictors.ToEPredictionProfile` : The time of prediction estimates from multiple predictions.
 This data structure can be treated as a dictionary of time of prediction to toe prediction.